 KEY AUDIT MATTERS

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Standalone financial statements for the financial year ended 31 March 2025.
-These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matters described below the key audit matters to be communicated in our report.
-Our audit procedures, amongst others, include the following:
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Standalone financial statements for the financial year ended 31st March 2026.
+These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in

-A. Accuracy, Completeness and disclosure with reference to Ind AS-16 of Property, Plant and Equipment including Capital Work in Progress :
+A. Accuracy, completeness and disclosure with reference to Ind AS-16 of Property, Plant and Equipment including Capital Work in Progress:

-Auditor's Response : Our audit procedures, amongst others, include the following :
+Auditor's Response: Our audit procedures, amongst others, include the following:

 a) Obtaining an understanding of operating effectiveness of management's internal control over capital expenditure.